oldratlee/useful-scripts/docs/java.md

   -a, --absolute-path    always print absolute path of jar file -s, --separator        specify the separator between jar file and zip entry.
                          default is `!'.
+  -L, --files-not-contained-found
+                         print only names of JAR FILEs NOT contained found -l, --files-contained-found
-  -R, --no-find-progress do not display responsive find progress
+                         print only names of JAR FILEs contained found -R, --no-find-progress do not display responsive find progress

 Miscellaneous: